raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 sending DNS messages on that connection, but the client SHOULD NOT issue further DSO messages on that connection.

+Two other possibilities exist: the server might drop the connection, or the server might send no response to the DSO message.
+In the first case, the client SHOULD mark the server as not supporting DSO, and not attempt a DSO connection for some period of time (at least an hour) after the failed attempt.
+The client MAY reconnect but not use DSO, if appropriate.

+In the second case, the client SHOULD set a reasonable timeout, after which time the server will be assumed not to support DSO.
+At this point the client MUST drop the connection to the server, since the server's behavior is out of spec, and hence its state is undefined.
+The client MAY reconnect, but not use DSO, if appropriate.

 When the server receives a DSO request message from a client, and transmits a successful NOERROR response to that request, the server considers the DSO Session established.